Want to learn a little more about Roof Insulation before you buy? Read Our Guide.

 Quick Tip: You need to make sure there is enough ventilation in order to avoid condensation.

-Now, let’s talk about the most important advantages of roof insulation.
+Now, let’s talk about the most important advantages of roofing insulation.
 As a homeowner, it is important that you get acquainted with these benefits.

 Let’s say we have a “big freeze” next winter (a not so rare occurrence anymore).
 You could wake up to 5 inches of snow covering your house.
 And there lies the devil.
 When your roof is not insulated properly, you could enter a catch 22 situation where the increase in heat escaping from your roof will accelerate the melting of the snow on your house’s roof, thus causing risks of ice dams.
 Ice dams, moisture, and condensation can steadily cause damage to your home.
 Therefore, in order to prevent those damage, we generally always recommend you to insulate your roof in addition to the other areas of the house.